Measles virus vaccine Side Effects

 Applies to measles virus vaccine: subcutaneous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking measles virus vaccine:Symptoms of allergic reaction
+You should check with your doctor immediately if any of these side effects occur when taking measles virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing